 An Italian style celebration of community.

-For 28 years, the Memphis Italian Festival is a can’t miss, Memphis area tradition where you will see old friends, meet new ones and celebrate the Italian-American heritage in a family friendly atmosphere at beautiful and convenient Marquette Park in East Memphis.
+Now in our 29th year, the Memphis Italian Festival is a can’t miss, Memphis area tradition where you will see old friends, meet new ones and celebrate the Italian-American heritage in a family friendly atmosphere at beautiful and convenient Marquette Park in East Memphis.